 <img src="/path/to/image" alt="Alternate Text" style="width:128px;height:128px" />

-- The alt attribute specifies an alternate text for the image.
+The alt attribute specifies an alternate text for the image.
+Alternate text information is used when the user has images turned off and by screen readers.

 HTML5 introduced the <figure> and <figcaption> elements.
 The <figure> element is used in conjunction with the <figcaption> element to mark up diagrams, illustrations, photos, images and other things.
 The <figcaption> element is optional and can appear before or after the content within the <figure>.